cshevick/Finance_Manager_App/README.md

 ## Overview

-The financial manager application is designed to provide users with powerful tools for financial tracking, analysis, and management.
+The financial manager application is designed to provide users with  tools for financial tracking, analysis, and management.
 It includes real-time stock monitoring, trend analysis, financial statement management, an income statement generator, a bill management system, and a learning feature for financial guidance.

 ## Features